Azure Activities

 2. Click **+ Add a permission**.

-1. Access the **Subscriptions** page and select the desired subscription.
+1. Open the **Subscriptions** page and select the subscription to configure.

 2. From the left menu, click **Access control (IAM)**.